What has replaced AUSkey?

 - Machine Authentication Service – Secure Token (MAS-ST)

-A Custodian must be nominated for each credential.
+A machine credential administrator must be nominated for each credential.
 That person is responsible for creating, as well as the ongoing management and safeguarding of the machine credential on behalf of the business.

 The new credential is compatible with the latest versions of USI and SBR Software Developer Kits.
 The intent is that you will only need to obtain the new credential and change to use the new MAS-ST endpoint.

-If you are an authorised individual for your business then you can currently obtain a Digital Identity using the myGovID app.
+If you are a principle authority for your business you can obtain a digital identity using the myGovID app.
 It’s easy, just download and install the app from the Apple App or Google Play store and set up your myGovID.

 - Download the myGovID app